Rent vs. in Buy Dallas: Pros & Cons

 • Additional funding for High Opportunity Areas with 20% or higher poverty rates

-If you’re a current homeowner planning to sell before you make the rent-or-buy decision for your next home, have you considered a sale-leaseback
+If you’re a current homeowner planning to sell before you make the rent-or-buy decision for your next home, have you considered a sell and stay transaction

-Unlike a traditional listing sale, Truehold's sale-leaseback lets you skip the process of home repairs and staging and sell directly to us on your timetable.
-Instead of coordinating your sale with an immediate move, however, a Dallas sale-leaseback allows you to remain in your home as a renter.
+Unlike a traditional listing sale, Truehold's sell and stay transaction lets you skip the process of home repairs and staging and sell on your timetable.
+Instead of coordinating your sale with an immediate move, however, a Dallas sell and stay transaction allows you to remain in your home as a renter.
 This way, you can take the time that you need to make a decision on your next move.

-In the meantime, you’re relieved of the cost and hassle of major repairs, property tax, and homeowners insurance.
+In the meantime, you’re relieved of the cost and hassle of essential repairs, property tax, and property insurance.

-If sale-leaseback sounds like the right solution for you, call (314) 353-9757.
-One of our advisors will connect with you to discuss the process and answer your questions, so you can focus on finding that new Dallas residence.
+If a sell and stay transaction sounds like the right solution for you, call (314) 353-9757.
+One of our representatives will connect with you to discuss the process and answer your questions, so you can focus on finding that new Dallas residence.

 Sources: